-On January 28, The Hamilton Project at the Brookings Institution will host a forum to explore how our nation’s tax code can most effectively provide for a strong government that promotes widespread economic well-being and reduced inequality.
+On January 28, The Hamilton Project at the Brookings Institution hosted a forum to explore how our nation’s tax code can most effectively provide for a strong government that promotes widespread economic well-being and reduced inequality.

 One simple question—Are wages rising?—is as central to the health of our democracy as it is to the health of our economy.
 For the last few decades, the U.S. economy has experienced real wage stagnation.
 On February 28, The Hamilton Project at the Brookings Institution hosted a forum to explore the most effective policy options to revitalize wage growth.